vyomguptaa/grid3.0/README.md

-# Retail Example Bot
+# Flippy - Your personalized voicebot

-This is a sample retail bot to help provide starter content, examples of how to implement particular features, and sample use cases.
+This bot can help you find your order,start a return, subscribe to our e-mails, find the best promotions and discounts,even see if we carry your desired shoes and cancel your ongoing order.
 Built using Rasa 2.3.1

 ## Install dependencies